ManuelWendl/AlgScComp/README.md

 - hnm: Hierarchical numerical methods
 - sfc: Space filling curves (currently in progress)

+## Contents
+The code contains a python package which can be installed via pip install 'python -m pip install AlgScComp'

+Unit tests are included in the subfolder tests.

 ## Author:
 Manuel Wendl,
 TUM (Technical University Munich),